Does Pickup Height and Position Affect Guitar Tone? (The Truth)

 What are humbuckers?

 A humbucking pickup, also called a humbucker or double coil, is a type of guitar pickup with two wire coils that cancel out the noise that single-coil pickups pick up.
-Not only are humbucking coils used in electric guitar pickups, but they can also be found in dynamic microphones to stop electromagnetic hum.
+Not only are humbucking coils used in electric guitar pickups. they can also be found in dynamic microphones to stop electromagnetic hum.
 The other primary kind of guitar pickup is the single-coil pickup.

 What happens if pickup is too high?